 This can be an entire topic on its own, but we’ll keep it short and simple today.
 There are proven green practices that save money over time.
 Implement them.
 Easy first step – LED lighting.

 Do you have ample up-selling opportunities?
 If not, you should!
 For example, be the hotel that has such marvelous complimentary toiletries that guests want to purchase more.
 Meaning you can sell larger portions of your shampoos, conditioners and such in your hotel store.
 Be festive around the holidays and offer add-on items such as mistletoe in the room, a mini Christmas tree or a box of chocolates.
 Maybe the parents didn’t have time to make an Easter basket but your hotel has plenty pre-made ones for a fee.
 These helpful extras not only provide more revenue, but create an all-around better guest experience.

 Happy guests, happy hotel (bottomline).
-There’s no limit to the amount of ideas you can come up with.
+There’s no limit to the amount of revenue ideas you can come up with.
 Revenue is everywhere, you just have to figure out how to unlock it.
 Guests have spare income they want to spend, you just have to guide them.
 Don’t miss out on simple ways to save money or directly increase sales simply because you’re too busy or can’t think outside the box.

 Subscribe to our mailing list below and receive our latest news and insights